av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone2.rst

     append(var)

-.. hint:: Use two loops to accomplish this, the first one to loop through and figure out the :math:`x` and :math:`y` , with :math:`z` as 0, add those to a ``Point32`` message, then in the outer loop append it to the point cloud field ``PointCloud.points`` .
+.. hint:: Use a loop to accomplish this, the first one to loop through and figure out the :math:`x` and :math:`y` , with :math:`z` as 0, add those to a ``Point32`` message, then in the outer loop append it to the point cloud field ``PointCloud.points`` .
 Then publish the ``PointCloud`` outside both loops.

 Visualizing the ``LaserScan`` and ``PointCloud``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^